bswck/lazyassign/README.md

 def factory(scope):
     return "hello"

-# if once is True, the factory is called once and reused in every child scope
+# if once is True, the factory is called once and reused in every child scope.
+# once doesnt matter for global scope setting which makes the injection
-# if the scope is global, the injection is unretrievable after first reference and replaced with the injected object
+# object unretrievable after first reference (the given names are replaced with the injected object)
-var = injection(name="var", factory=factory, scope="local", once=True)
+var = injection("var", factory=factory, scope="local", once=True)

 def func():
     # on first 'var' expression f_locals['var'] = factory(f_locals) is triggered